jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-near.md

 ### Server-side Configuration

-First, we will configure and bootstrap an VMware GemFire, peer `CacheServer` node using Spring Boot:
+First, we will configure and bootstrap an [vmware-gemfire-name], peer `CacheServer` node using Spring Boot:

-SpringBootApplication for an VMware GemFire `CacheServer`
+SpringBootApplication for an [vmware-gemfire-name] `CacheServer`

 ``` highlight
 @SpringBootApplication